 Sunday Brunch with Higher Heights is bringing the power of talking and brunching into the twenty-first century.
 A joint program on Higher Heights for America and Higher Heights Leadership Fund, this monthly social-media-driven series seeks to encourage Black women to become part of national conversations on trending political and current events affecting their communities.

 Our effort to engage and mobilize Black women– one of the largest groups of users of social media –through this monthly Sunday Brunch series provides opportunities for them to learn, comment, and take action on important legislative, policy, and leadership issues of the day across multiple social media platforms.

-These virtual brunches take place from 1:30 p.m. to 3:30 p.m.
-EST every first Sunday of the month.
+These virtual brunches take place from 2:00 p.m. to 3:00 p.m.
+EST every second Sunday of the month.
 These events offer up a compelling menu of opinion pieces, blogs, Twitter town hall chats, and live webcast interviews with well-known and emerging politicians, journalists, activists, and political analysts.
 To read the latest Sunday Brunch edition click here.